Everything I Read in 2023

 Jam by Ben ‘Yahtzee’ Croshaw

 Comedic and grim, Jam is a strangely enthralling tale about a sea of man-eating jam covering Australia.
+It follows a group of nit-wit, whacky, slightly fourth-wall-breaking group of survivors as they try to survive this strange event.

 The Remains of the Day by Kazuo Ishiguro